Do Go On - 541 - The Freedom House Ambulance Service

 You're not wrong.

-And I think it is also funny, and I've tried this in stand up and it turns out it
+And I think it is also funny, and I've tried this in stand up,

-isn't funny, but I think it's funny.
+and it turns out it isn't funny, but I think it's funny.

 So here we go.

-To, to, I think it's funny to talk about nepo babies outside of, you know, business and
+To, to, I think it's funny to talk about nepo babies outside of, you know,

-entertainment.
+business and entertainment.

 Right.

-Talk about it like, yeah, went to school with a napo baby.
+went to school with a Napo baby,

-Got the job at his dad's plumbing business?
+got the job at his dad's plumbing business?

-No, it didn't even have to do an interview.
+didn't even have to do an interview.

-I tried that as a bit of the crowd.
+I'd try that as a bit of the crowd.

 I was so confused.

-Or just like, that's not what a napo baby is.
+that's not what a Napo baby is.

-And he is still going and working for his dad and not needing an interview.
+And he is still going and working for his dad

-Because he got the job.
+Because he got the job,

-His dad's a plumber.
+his dad's a plumber,

-He got a job at his dad's company.
+he got a job at his dad's company.

 Yeah.

-The company's called Smith and son.
+The company's called Smith and Son.

 Yeah.